 - Can EM waves travel through a wire? - Can it not just travel through the empty space? - Nope.
-It sure can travel through a wire. - When a source of emf is connected to a transmission line, the electric field within the wire does not set up immediately at all points along the line - When two wires are separated via air, the EM wave travel through the air at the speed of light, c. - However, through medium w/ permittivity e and permeability m, the speed of the EM wave is given $v = 1/\sqrt{\epsilon\mu} < c$ - Is this faster than c?
+It sure can travel through a wire. - When a source of emf is connected to a transmission line, the electric field within the wire does not set up immediately at all points along the line - When two wires are separated via air, the EM wave travel through the air at the speed of light, c. - However, through medium w/ permittivity ε and permeability μ , the speed of the EM wave is given $v = 1/\sqrt{\varepsilon\mu} < c$

 Nope!
 It is slower.